Ecuador vs. Other Amazon Regions: Why The Amazon of Ecuador Stands Out

 (Saimiri sciureus)

-The Squirrel Monkey is easily recognized by its bright yellow limbs and white mask-like face.
-These social creatures live in large troops, often seen leaping energetically from branch to branch in search of fruit, insects, and small vertebrates.
-Weighing just around 1 kg (2.2 lbs), they are highly vocal, using a range of calls to communicate within their group.
-Their large brains relative to their body size make them one of the most intelligent primates in the Amazon.
-Their playful nature and dynamic presence make them a delight to observe in the rainforest canopy.
+The Squirrel Monkey is easy to spot due to its bright yellow limbs and white, mask-like face.
+These social monkeys live in large groups and are often seen jumping energetically from tree to tree, searching for fruit, insects, and small animals.
+Weighing only about 1 kg (2.2 lbs), they are very vocal and use different calls to communicate with each other.
+Their relatively large brains make them one of the smartest primates in the Amazon.

 manatee-cuyabeno-mammal